aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/ph_tutorial.rst

 Walkthrough
 -----------

-Setting up the input for a ``PhCalculation`` is typically simpler than doing so for the ``PwCalculation``.
+Setting up the input for a ``PhCalculation`` is simpler than doing so for the ``PwCalculation``.
-The only novel thing you will have to learn is how to link the ``pw.x`` calculation as a a parent.
+The only novel thing you will have to learn is how to link the ``pw.x`` calculation as a a parent, so AiiDA can restart properly from the output files of this run.
 As before, we'll write the script step by step.

 We first load a couple of useful modules, and load the AiiDA profile::